Tue 4 - Sat 8 May, Main Stage

 From London’s West End, The Kite Runner is an outstanding and unforgettable theatrical tour de force, back in Oxford by popular demand.

-Based on Khaled Hosseini’s internationally bestselling novel, this haunting tale of friendship which spans cultures and continents, follows one man’s journey to confront his past and find redemption.
+Based on Khaled Hosseini’s international bestselling novel, this haunting tale of friendship spans cultures and continents and follows one man’s journey to confront his past and find redemption.

 Captioned performances are excellent for people who are deaf, deafened and hard of hearing.
 In these performances, the text of the performance is displayed above and to the side of the stage.
 They may also be of interest for those whose first language isn’t English and for anyone who finds it helpful to follow the text during a show.

 Audio described performances are designed for blind or partially sighted audience members.
 Via headphones, a live narrator describes the action in the pauses between the onstage dialogue.
 Touch tours accompany audio described performances